con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Which were respectfully recited in
 This great tantra, the Net of Illusion,
-By great Vajrapaṇis, innumerable,
+By great Vajrapaṇis, beyond number,
-Joyous upholders of the secret mantra. (!3)
+Joyous upholders of the secret mantra.
+(13)

 * 13a, *saṃpragīyate*: 'Respectfully recited' translates *saṃ-√gai*, which does not necessarily imply singing (both Tibetan translations are accurate here).
 * 13: The reading '*bka' bzhin du*' in both translations is almost certainly a scribal error, since even Tibetan commentaries comment as if the text read '*dga' bzhin du*'.
 VM definitely reads '*dpag med rnams kyi*' with a genitive particle instead of an instrumental.
 Translating according to his commentary, the sentence would run: 'Which was joyously recited as a song of innumerable [meanings] by great Vajrapāṇi(s), upholders of mantra.'
 This is a fairly strong indication that the author of VM was only reading from Tibetan; a reading of the Sanskrit text that would prompt such an interpretation is very hard to imagine.
 The ancient translation probably treated *hṛṣṭaiḥ* almost as an adverb connected to *saṃ-√gai*, but we have not managed to clearly bring that out in the English translation.